The Kids' Conference Story

 For examples of previous Kids' Conference contributions please see our Kids' Cloud platform.

+The Kids' Conference was created as a response to seeing how students interact with and learn through their experiences, their peers and their environment by experimenting with new technologies in a way that wasn't being reflected in the curriculum at the time we started.
 Luckily this is changing and we'd like to think the Kids' Conference presenters and their teachers have been a big part of this.Since our early beginnings the Kids' Conference has been able to bring this concept into the mainstream and profile leading educators and their students as facilitators and learner-researchers.

 Founded in 2012 by Stephen Spain with Jo Clyne from the History Teachers' Association, with the support of Dr. John Ballard Associate Vice-Chancellor ACU Victoria and Dr. Geraldine Larkins our founding supporter and adviser, the Kids' Conference grew with the Geography Teachers' Association of Victoria joining in 2016 followed by The Royal Society of Victoria and Cultural Infusion in 2017 and the Museum of Australian Democracy in 2018.